think-root/content-alchemist/README.md

 **Method:** `POST`

 **Description:** This endpoint retrieves a list of repositories based on the provided limit, posted status, and sorting preferences.
 Results can be sorted by different fields and directions, with special handling for null values in publication dates.
+Supports language-specific text filtering.

 **Curl Example:**